microsoft/Windows-driver-samples/avstream/avscamera/mft0/README.md

 ---
 topic: sample
-description: Provides a pin-centric AVStream capture driver for a simulated front and back camera that performs simulated captures.
+description: "Provides a pin-centric AVStream capture driver for a simulated front and back camera that performs simulated captures."
 languages:
 - cpp
 products: